Multi-Role Ecosystem

 Role Clarity System

-Even with a defined information architecture, early testing revealed a recurring friction point.
-Users with multiple roles often lost track of which context they were in.
-To address this, I designed a Role Clarity System, a visual and structural framework that made role awareness intuitive throughout the interface.
+Testing revealed that users with multiple roles often lost track of which context they were in.
+To solve this, I designed a Role Clarity System that reinforced orientation throughout the experience.

 Role clarity system overview